Mangosata/Group_D_Gomoku/README.md

 ****

-After you install GTK 3.0, you should add the following code (if it does not exist in CMakeList.txt) into CMakeList.txt.
+After you installed GTK 3.0, you should add the following code (if it does not exist in CMakeList.txt) into CMakeList.txt.

 ```c
 cmake_minimum_required(VERSION 3.16)